-Following his retirement from competitive sport, he established himself as an influential sports politician and administrator, taking on numerous public and private sector appointments with the aim of promoting equality, diversity and inclusion at all levels of society.
+Following his retirement from competitive sport, he established himself as an influential sports politician and administrator, taking on numerous public and private sector appointments to promote equality, diversity, and inclusion at all levels of society.

-He is the Founder and Executive Chair of the Youth Charter, a UK-based international charity and United Nations Non-Governmental Organisation that uses the ethics of sport and artistic excellence to tackle the problems of educational non-attainment, health inequality, anti-social behaviour and crime in some of Britain’s most troubled communities.
+He is the Founder and Executive Chair of the Youth Charter, a UK-based international charity and United Nations Non-Governmental Organisation.
+The charity uses the ethics of sport and artistic excellence to tackle the problems of educational non-attainment, health inequality, anti-social behaviour and crime in some of Britain’s most troubled communities.

 His public and private sector appointments including chairing Sport England's Advisory Group on Racial Equality in Sport and serving as a member of its grant assessment panel.

 Among other appointments, he has been a director of the Sports Council Trust Company, a board member of the New Opportunities Fund, an honorary fellow of the former Institute of Leisure, Amenities and Management, fellow of the Royal Society of Arts and independent assessor for the Office of the Commissioner for Public Appointments.

 In 1995, Geoff was appointed an MBE for his services to sport.

 With over a decade of experience in the financial markets, Anulika has worked at Lehman Brothers, Goldman Sachs, Carlyle Group and most recently, as an Investment Principal at George Soros’ Impact Investment Fund.
 There she focused on issues of Economic Justice and Equity through increasing the voice of marginalised and vulnerable communities globally.